taikedz-mt/nonew/README.md

 * `nn_unblock <player>`

 Removes a player form the block list ; only effective if the player had already previously joined.

+* `nn_unblockall`

+Unblock all players - do this after you have banned the accounts you needed to.